linode/docs/docs/guides/development/javascript/how-to-link-javascript-to-html/index.md

 To include an external JavaScript file in HTML, you still use the `<script>` tag.
 Instead of adding content to the tag, you use the tag's `src` attribute to point to an external JS file.

 1. Create a JavaScript file, and add your JavaScript code to it.
-This example stores the file in a `js_files` subdirectory:
+This example stores the file in a `js_files` subdirectory.

     {{< file "js_files/example.js" js >}}
 // Create a button element.